acrenwelge/Portfolio-Reference-Documents/salesforce-guidelines.md

 2. Add **Job Title** as **Salesforce Developer**.

 3.  **Industry equivalency** – Add your top 5 key skills that are relevant to your core technology stack and the equivalency in months for each skill.
-	- **Recommended Industry Equivalency Skills** - Apex, SOQL, SOSL, Visualforce, Lightning, JavaScript and Salesforce.
+	- **Recommended Industry Equivalency Skills** - Salesforce, Apex, SOQL, SOSL, Visualforce, Lightning, JavaScript
 	- **Agile** and **Git** are not allowed.

 5.  **About** **Me**